cr3mov/writeups/seccon23-rev-perfect-blu/index.md

     menus[menu_id] = parse_buttons(content)
 ```

-At this point i already had all the playlists and parsed buttons from these playlists.
-To make the other logic a bit easier to implement, i collected all the successors and predecessors for menus into a separate dicts.
+At this point, I already had all the playlists and parsed buttons from these playlists.
+To make the other logic a bit easier to implement, I collected all the successors and predecessors for menus into separate dicts.
 ```py
 # menu index -> possible exits
 menus_possibilities: dict[int, list[int]] = dict()